ZOLEO Satellite Communicator Review

 Whether you look at just initial purchase price or full cost of ownership (including service), the ZOLEO is competitive with the average options and not that far off of the best values on the market.
 Direct cost comparisons are difficult because each company offers different types of service subscriptions and terms of service.
 We have crunched the numbers on various options with each product, noted those in a graphic in our main review, and can confidently say that the ZOLEO isn't the absolute best value, but for the performance, it is worth the cost.

 ZOLEO enters this product and service category with an entry that is mature, well-developed, and nearly comprehensive.
 No one product currently on the market does all that we know is possible.
 The ZOLEO comes close.
 All it lacks is live tracking and the ability to view and compose customized messages on the device itself, without your smartphone.
 If it had these things, it would be alone at the top of the heap.
-Because no one product has all the functionality possible, we have granted two Editors' Choice winners.
-The ZOLEO is one of those.

 — Jediah Porter